 Chapter 1: Over the Edge

 "CALLING ALL TITANS!
 CALLING ALL TITANS!
 THIS IS A CODE RED EMERGENCY!
 ARKHAM ASYLUM HAS BEEN BREACHED!"
 I rubbed my eyes with my hand, donned my cloak, and flew to the common room.
-Nightwing stood in the front of the room, facing one of the long windows that looked out over the bay, and, beyond that, Jump City.
+Nightwing stood in the front of the room, facing one of the long windows that looked out over the bay, and beyond that, Jump City.
 Cyborg was over in Steel helping Titans East set up their tower, so we were short a member.
-Starfire flew in with red bed head, Beastboy trailing tiredly behind her, complaining all the way.
+Starfire flew in with red bed-head and Beastboy trailed tiredly behind her, complaining all the way.

 "Why do the bad guys always have to break out in the middle of the night?"
 He whined.
 Outside, the night was pale, the new moon leaving darkness.
-The stars shed little light on the tower, the bay below cerulean, the water's shadows dancing.
+The stars shed little light on the tower.
+The bay below was cerulean, the water's shadows dancing.

 "Not bad guys.
 Bad guy."
 Nightwing turned towards us, eyes narrowed, his countenance grim.

-"No." The word slithered out of my mouth, I could feel my eyes widen a fraction of a centimeter, but I still held my monotone, the rest of my expression unchanging.
+"No." The word slithered out of my mouth, I could feel my eyes widen a fraction of a centimeter.
+I still held my monotone, the rest of my expression unchanging.
 "Not him."
 Nightwing nodded once, his eyes trained on each of us.

 I will never forget the day that we shed the word teen from our title, the same day that Robin became Nightwing.
-Then again, I could feel the changes in each of us, see them, too.
+Then again I could feel the changes in each of us, and see them too.
 I thought that I still looked the same, except for my costume, which I'd had to change on account of my old one being too small.
-Starfire wore the same outfit, except for the fact that she had grown also, so it was now even more revealing.
-Beastboy was taller, and he didn't crack jokes as much, which was a blessing.
-He wasn't as lighthearted as he used to be, after seeing the sickening things that happened night after night in our cities, time had somewhat hardened his personality.
+Starfire wore the same outfit except for the fact that she had grown also, so it was now even more revealing.
+Beastboy was taller and he didn't crack jokes as much, which was a blessing.
+He wasn't as lighthearted as he used to be.
+After seeing the sickening things that happened night after night in our cities, time had somewhat hardened his personality.
 Cyborg had become much more defined, and had upgraded his systems.
-Robin had changed almost entirely, his new costume, new look...
+Robin had changed almost entirely.
+His new costume, new look...